amoshnin/Harvard.Python-Machine.Learning/README.md

-# CS50 Introduction to Artificial Intelligence with Python projects
+# CS50 Introduction to AI with Python projects

 My assignments for CS50's Introduction to Artificial Intelligence with Python.